Bob Titus

-Bob Titus is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 139th House district.
-Married to Tammy Titus (Harrell) in 1984.
-Father to ten children and grandfather to 18 (in 2025).
+Robert Edmund Titus Jr. is an American politician who has been serving as a Republican member of the Missouri House of Representatives, representing the state's 139th House district since 2023.

 Career

 Titus a small businessman.
 In the 2022 Missouri House of Representatives election, Titus was elected in District 139.
+Titus has a degree in Accounting from Missouri State University.

-Agent for American Family Insurance, Springfield MO, 1993-2023.
+He was an agent for American Family Insurance in Springfield, MO from 1993-2023.

+Personal life

+Titus was married to Tammy Titus (Harrell) in 1984.
+He is a father to ten children.